RedMikePumpkin/pyndings/README.md

 ## Examples

   - helloworld: a simple program that shows off all of the features
-  - gpyo: (Raspberry Pi only) reads input from a switch on BCM 23 and changes light brightness when you press itp
+  - gpyo: (Raspberry Pi only) reads input from a switch on BCM 23 and changes light brightness at BCM 18 when you press itp

 ## Usage